bhavikam28/network/README.md

-# 🛡️ From Isolation to Connectivity: AWS VPC & RAM Resource Sharing
+# 🛡From Isolation to Connectivity: AWS VPC & RAM Resource Sharing

 Welcome to the repository for my AWS multi-account networking project — implementing **VPC segmentation** and **secure cross-account sharing** using **AWS RAM**, **Terraform**, and **GitHub Actions**.